Claude Earl Francis

-Claude Earl Francis (d.
-19 February 1978) practised law as a solicitor and barrister-at-law in Antigua and other Leeward Islands starting around 1950.
+Claude Earl Francis (died 19 February 1978) practised law as a solicitor and barrister-at-law in Antigua and other Leeward Islands starting around 1950.
 Francis had a key role in promoting the building of Barbudan houses outside the boundaries of the Codrington village.
 The Barbuda Local Government Act is the work of Sir Claude Earl Francis.

 Career

 Francis was named a Junior Minister after the Progressive Labour Movement gained the Barbuda seat in the 1971 election.
 Premier George Walter revoked his appointment as a minister in November 1975.
 It was thought that his votes against the government in the House of Representatives and criticism of the administration's new laws led to his removal from the cabinet.
 Francis was re-elected as an independent in the 1976 election, and in March of that same year, he was appointed Minister of Barbuda Affairs to the Vere Bird Cabinet.

 Death

 In February 1978, Claude-Earl Francis died unexpectedly.
 In September 1978, an independent candidate named Eric Burton prevailed in the Barbuda by-election.